 - Frequent internal server errors, and

-- Communicating with the website host’s support felt like trying to carve a rock with a tooth pick.
+- Communicating with the website host’s support felt like trying to chisel a rock with a toothpick.

 Cost and space drove my decision to use Crazy Domains.
-When it came to raising support concerns, I didn’t feel as if could ask for too much help.
-At the time, I paid less than $10 a month.
+When it came to raising support concerns, I didn’t feel as if I could ask for too much help.
+At the time, I paid less than $10 a month for website hosting.

 Crazy Domains has been my worst choice for a web host to date.
-While their sales service answered my questions perfectly, when it came to delivering on service my experience with their support team was lousy.
+While their sales service answered my questions perfectly, their support team service, in my experience, was lousy.

 On one occasion, I waited over a week for a reply to a support ticket.
 Frustrated, I called to get an answer.
 The designated support person had no insight into my issue and needed to look into it further.
 The issue remained unsolved despite receiving an email to say it was “closed” a few weeks later.

 Within six months of moving to Crazy Domains, I regretted my decision.